tatami-inc/tatami/README.md

 ## Documentation

-The [`gallery`](gallery/README.md) contains worked examples for common operations based on row/column traversals.
+The [gallery](https://github.com/LTLA/tatami/tree/master/gallery) contains worked examples for common operations based on row/column traversals.

-The [`include`](include/README.md) documentation contains further instructions on use, particularly for extensions.
+The [`include`](https://github.com/LTLA/tatami/tree/master/include) subdirectory contains further instructions on use, particularly for extensions.

 The [reference documentation](https://ltla.github.io/tatami) for the API is generated automatically with Doxygen.